Jacobi Capital Management LLC Acquires 1,401 Shares of Wells Fargo & Company (NYSE:WFC)

 Wells Fargo & Company Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 1st.
-Shareholders of record on Friday, August 5th will be paid a dividend of $0.30 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 1st.
+Investors of record on Friday, August 5th will be given a dividend of $0.30 per share.
+This is a positive change from Wells Fargo & Company’s previous quarterly dividend of $0.25.
 This represents a $1.20 annualized dividend and a yield of 2.74%.
 The ex-dividend date is Thursday, August 4th.
-This is an increase from Wells Fargo & Company’s previous quarterly dividend of $0.25.
-Wells Fargo & Company’s payout ratio is presently 23.98%.
+Wells Fargo & Company’s dividend payout ratio is currently 23.98%.

 Wells Fargo & Company, a diversified financial services company, provides banking, investment, mortgage, and consumer and commercial finance products and services in the United States and internationally.
 It operates through four segments: Consumer Banking and Lending; Commercial Banking; Corporate and Investment Banking; and Wealth and Investment Management.